YosefLab/epitome/docs/usage/train.rst

 losses stop improving during training.
 Else, the model will continue to train until max_train_batches.

-First, we have created a model with 1000 reserved as the train-validation set size:
+First, we have created a model that has a train-validation set size of 1000:

 .. code:: python